Phoenix loureiroi

-Phoenix loureiroi is named after João de Loureiro; it was originally written by Kunth as "loureirii", but this is an error to be corrected to loureiroi under the provisions of the ICBN.
+Phoenix loureiroi is named after João de Loureiro; it was originally written by Kunth as "loureirii", but this is error be corrected to loureiroi under the provisions of the ICBN.

 Description

-Phoenix loureiroi contains solitary and clustering plants with trunks from 1–4 m high and 25 cm in width, usually covered in old leaf bases.
-The leaves vary to some degree but usually reach 2 m in length with leaflets wide at the base and sharply pointed apices.
+Phoenix loureiroi contains solitary and clustering plants with trunks from high and in width, usually covered in old leaf bases.
+The leaves vary to some degree but usually reach in length with leaflets wide at the base and sharply pointed apices.
 The leaflets emerge from the rachis at varying angles creating a stiff, plumose leaf.